Why the Epistle to the Hebrews?

 Messiah Convicted of Blasphemy

-Did Yahushua the messiah in fact commit blasphemy, an alleged scriptural crime whereby he was convicted and sentenced to death by the religious leaders of Judaea?
+Did Yahushua the Messiah actually commit blasphemy, a charge that led to his conviction and death sentence by the religious leaders of Judaea?

-Was there actually any scriptural basis for the extreme hatred of Yahushua by these religious leaders resulting in their wanting Yahushua dead?
+Was there any scriptural basis for the extreme hatred these leaders harbored toward Yahushua, ultimately resulting in their desire for his death?

-To those religious leaders who were eventually responsible for Yahushua’s conviction and death sentence, the messiah had this to say:
+To the religious leaders responsible for Yahushua’s conviction and execution, the Messiah had much to say:

 You are of your father the devil, and your will is to do your father’s desires.
 He was a murderer from the beginning, and has nothing to do with the truth, because there is no truth in him.
 When he lies, he speaks according to his own nature, for he is a liar and the father of lies.
 (John 8:44)

-Are there any facts to indicate that Yahushua did in fact commit the scriptural crime of “blasphemy” thereby justifying his execution?
+Are there any facts that indicate Yahushua committed the scriptural crime of blasphemy, thereby justifying his execution?

-If you’re interesting in finding the answers you might want to continue reading as we proceed with our investigation.
+If you’re interested in finding the answers, continue reading as we investigate further.

 Continue reading “Messiah Convicted of Blasphemy”